dani-lo/snippets/README.md

 ### /views/helper/graphing/tooltip.js
 * A simple view class used to display data tooltips as the user moves the mouse around different svg plots
+## Underscore Templates
+* Some of the numerous underscore templates used by the application to display data and information to the user
+* filterlist-row.html - markup used by a set of filter classes to present users with a UI to filter down data sets
+* menu-item.html - a row within a selector view
+* notification.html - modal template with close functionality, to notify users
+* paginator.html - base template to paginate large sets of table dat